EdSmart case study: Our Lady of Mt Carmel Catholic Primary School

 Meet Gillian Henschke, Enrolments Officer and Secretary at Our Lady of Mt Carmel Catholic Primary School in Coorparoo, Brisbane.
 The Queensland school is part of the Brisbane Catholic Education network, who use EdSmart across their 140 schools.

 Tell us a bit about your story.
 What do you enjoy most about your work?

-I've been working at Our Lady of Mount Carmel Primary School since January 2018, so this is my first year at this school and in this role.
+I've been working at Our Lady of Mount Carmel Primary School since January 2018, so I've been at this school and doing this role for a year.
 I'm the enrolments officer and school secretary.
 I love the energy of the front office, seeing all the comings and goings, teachers, students and parents.
 I love it when I can make someone’s life easier by helping them out in some way.

-I was keen to use EdSmart in our school as I'm a parent at another school who uses it, and enjoyed managing parent paperwork this way.
+I was keen to use EdSmart in our school because I'm a parent at another school who uses it, and enjoyed managing parent paperwork this way.

-I was able to watch some helpful video tutorials, and the training with the Success team was when everything fell into place.
+I was able to watch some helpful video tutorials, and the training with the Success team was great when everything fell into place.
 It was invaluable to be able to run through the process online, ask questions and get coaching as we went along.
-The support provided by EdSmart since we have taken the program on board has been great.
-The team are always there to monitor things if I need assistance and can easily help me fix things.
+The support provided by EdSmart since we have taken the program onboard has been great.
+The team is always there to monitor things if I need assistance and can easily help me fix things.

 How has using EdSmart impacted your admin burden?